HDR Candidature Management

 Candidates should be provided with:

-- a desk and chair located in a secure space dedicated to higher degree by research candidates (this might be shared space), where possible, in reasonable proximity to the Faculty providing principal supervision;
+- a desk and chair located in a secure space dedicated to higher degree by research candidates (this might be shared space), where possible, in reasonable proximity to the School providing principal supervision;

 - secure storage;